TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Split/Index.rst

        # We define which element will be used.
        # By using optionSplit we can distinguish between elements.
        # Corresponding elements with the numbers must be defined!
-       # For the rendering the numbers 1 and 2 are used in alternation.
+       # For rendering, the numbers 1 and 2 are used in alternation.
-       # In this example the classes "odd" and "even" are used so we
+       # In this example, the classes "odd" and "even" are used so we
-       # can style a table in zebra style.
+       # can zebra style a table.
        cObjNum = |*|1||2|*|

        # The first element is defined (which is referenced by cObjNum).